vgarc018/cs100hw4/READMEdraft_2.md

 `ls dir || cat file | tr a-z A-Z`

 and you didn't want to include the pipe `|` in your delimiter, having it contain `||` will *not* be recognized as something distinct to look for in parsing.
-Also, recall that we said `char_separator<char>` only deals with characters, so wanting to have a delimiter be more than one character won't work with this tokenizer model.
+Also, recall that we said `char_separator<char>` only deals with characters, so wanting to have a delimiter be more than one character won't work with this tokenizer model anyways.
 Here's an example to show what happens:

 ***ex_3.cpp***